Epitome87/50-projects-50-days/README.md

 Simple but neat looking color effects!
 A colorful series of squares form a grid that react to the user hovering in and out of them.

 ###### `Originally Completed: 9/11/2021`

+### Day 37 - Pokedex

+A Pokedex!
+Using the fetch API to grab data from pokeapi, the first 150 pokemon are displayed in a nice, clean format.
+The images are a bit unpleasant, as the old resource for getting Pokemon images seems to have stopped existing.

+###### `Originally Completed: 9/12/2021`